 post-concussion-syndrome-symptoms

-A Post-Concussion Syndrome Test: Does It Exist and What Can You Do?
+A Post-Concussion Syndrome Test: Does One Exist and How is PCS Diagnosed?

 October 6, 2022

-Unfortunately, there is no definitive post-concussion syndrome test that diagnoses you for PCS.
-But while there is no simple test, PCS can still be diagnosed by a medical professional.
+Does a post-concussion syndrome test exist?
+No, there is no single, definitive post-concussion syndrome that can diagnose PCS, a medical professional can still confirm the condition.
 Diagnosis is based on a history of head injuries and reported symptoms, as well as a thorough assessment of brain health and function.

-Even without an easy PCS test, you can rest assured that the Aviv Clinics’ medical team has answers for you.
-We are here to set the record straight on the signs of PCS, your treatment options, the type of care you should receive, and how the Aviv Medical Program can help.
+Even without a simple PCS test, the Aviv Clinics medical team may be able to provide the clarity you’re seeking.
+In this article, we’ll explain the common signs of PCS, your treatment options, the type of care you should receive, and how the Aviv Medical Program can help you recover.

-Post-concussion syndrome, also known as PCS, is a condition where concussion symptoms continue beyond the normal recovery period.
+Post-concussion syndrome is a condition where concussion symptoms continue beyond the normal recovery period.

-According to Dr. Mohammed Elamir, MD, FACP, the symptoms of PCS entail “changes in cognition, whether physical and/or emotional, or sleep as a result of a concussion lasting more than three months.”
+Most people recover from a mild traumatic brain injury or concussion in a few weeks, with concussion symptoms easing gradually over a period of a few weeks.
+According to Aviv Clinics physician Dr. Mohammed Elamir, the more chronic symptoms of PCS entail “changes in cognition, whether physical and/or emotional, or sleep as a result of a concussion lasting more than three months.”

 It is possible to have a traumatic brain injury and not know it.
 There are over 2.8 million people who sustain a TBI each year in the United States.
-When a TBI isn’t treated properly or the recovery isn’t complete, post concussion syndrome can manifest itself.
+When a TBI isn’t treated properly or the recovery isn’t complete, post-concussion syndrome can manifest.

-Although there isn’t a quick test for PCS, there is ample research and understanding of this condition to help explain the signs and symptoms.
+Although there isn’t a quick test for PCS, there is ample research and understanding of this condition that can help explain its signs and symptoms.
 A clinical evaluation is warranted for symptoms that linger past the typical timeframe for recovery.

 Luckily, there are specific signs to look out for to help you safeguard your health.
 PCS symptoms encompass four key areas: